Cwantic/Documentation/Explorer/Project.md

 {: .warning }
 >ATTENTION, You cannot remove the current study if it is the only one

-After deleting, the first study of the project become the current study shown in the main panel (3).
+After deleting, the first study of the project becomes the current study shown in the main panel (3).

 ### 1.5 Rename